Open registration for school study trips now available.

 At Frisco Fire Safety Town we teach children about safety in a fun and interactive environment.
-Frisco Fire Safety Town is a community education program of the Frisco Fire Department.
-Our safety education classes focus on a number of safety topics, each with the goal of preventing injuries and teaching students how to be safe.
-Our programs operate year-round and are always free of charge.
-We first opened in January of 2007.
-Since then we have welcomed well over 200,000 visitors to our facility!
+Our year-round safety education classes, run by the Frisco Fire Department, focus on teaching students how to prevent injuries and stay safe.
+Since opening in January 2007, we have welcomed well over 260,000 visitors to our facility!

 For information about scheduling a tour, call us at 972-292-6350.
 All classes can be scheduled online.
 Click the blue box above.

 Fire Safety Town includes classrooms, an interactive fire engine and a safety house - which features a realistic living area, kitchen, bathroom and bedroom, where children explore and learn about home hazards, severe weather and more.